deepthisudhavedam-droid/AppliedITProject/Docs/sessionlog.md

 -Developed a task manager application using FASTAPI and React through an MVC architecture diagram.
 -Connected frontend and backend and also tested endpoints using Swagger UI and backend communication.

+09-06-2026
+-Completed 1st exercise, did sprint with team and checked backlogs and started building authentication page -What I learned: PostgreSQL, how to use it in the project.

+11-06-2026
+-I am absent

+16-06-2026
+- Completed 2nd, 3rd, and 4th tasks in backend and learned PostgreSQL, with how to use it.

+18-06-2026 and 23-06-2026
+- I am absent

+25-06-2026
+-Started with 1st exercise and integrated authorisation in the backend. learned to add authentication and add password to our application.

+30-06-2026
+-Completed exercise 1,2,3 and 4. while completing these i learned authenticate using postman and connection to dbeaver.

+02-07-2026
+-Completely debugged and authenticated using jwt.io.
+I learned how to use this project.

+07-07-2026
+-testing exercise 2,3,4. i learned testing a application and how to use the project.

+09-07-2026
+-Today there were sprint presentations of two teams noghostjob and Local Event Finder.
+- I learned what need to be completed and updated my project regarding that.

+14-07-2026
+-Today I presented my sprint presentation with my team on A.I Outfit Finder and my other team A.I Wardrobe Assistant.
+-We have discussed our project and took insights from professor and other students.

+21-07-2026
+-I am absent.

 ## ****Rakshitha****

 ## **28-04-2026**